karen-sy/HashCode2014Sol.jl/README.md

 A random_walk solution, in the starter code, randomly, for each car, chooses a viable street to travel across.
 Our task for the challenge is to reduce computation time, and increase total distance traveled across the city.

-# Tutorial
 ## Starting
 Compatibility for Julia 1.8 or above required.
 Install from Github on terminal.
 Dependencies are automatically installed, and are as follows:
 1. BenchmarkTools
 2. [HashCode2014](https://github.com/gdalle/HashCode2014.jl)

-## City creations
-Our model city at the moment is Paris.
-To create a default, call:
-``city()``

-We may want to fix a solution for smaller constraints.
-To modify an existing ``city:City`` to a new desired ``total_duration``, call: change_duration(city, total_u)
-A tutorial aimed at users of your code

-A list of all the docstrings

-A mathematical description of your algorithms

-A critical discussion of their implementation and performance

-Ensure your documentation covers all aspects of using your package.

-## functions.jl
-## routegrid.jl

 Project repository for the final project for MIT's [18.C25 Julia: Solving Real-World Problems with Computation](https://github.com/mitmath/JuliaComputation).
 The project's objective is derived from [Google's HashCode 2014 competition](https://storage.googleapis.com/coding-competitions.appspot.com/HC/2014/hashcode2014_final_task.pdf).